sa571/Eagles_Network_Attendance_dashboard/README.md

 ### Core Leadership Development: The consistently high-attending members represent potential leadership candidates and spiritual mentors for the community.
 ### Engagement Enhancement: Members with lower attendance patterns present opportunities for targeted outreach and engagement initiatives.
 ### Growth Trajectory: The stable attendance patterns suggest a mature, committed prayer community with strong foundational participation.
+## Technical Implementation
+### This analysis was conducted using a robust data analytics stack:
+### Excel: Initial data collection, cleaning, and preliminary analysis
+### SQL: Advanced querying for attendance pattern identification and statistical calculations
+### Power BI: Interactive dashboard creation and data visualization
+The integration of these tools enabled comprehensive data processing, from raw attendance records to actionable insights through dynamic visualizations.
+## Recommendations
+Based on this analysis, I recommend implementing monthly recognition programs for consistent attendees, developing mentorship opportunities pairing high-attendance members with newer participants, and establishing targeted engagement strategies for members with irregular attendance patterns.